mobile app bar

 8.December.2024; Oscar Piastri of Australia and McLaren F1 Team during drivers parade Formula One Abu Dhabi GP Abu Dhabi Yas Marina Circuit United Arab Emirates

 Getting to F1 takes a ton of money, but even when one makes it to the top, the spending doesn’t stop.
 The FIA’s super-license system requires drivers to pay a flat fee plus an extra charge for points they earn during the season.
-For Oscar Piastri, this rule means he’ll be taking a pretty big hit in 2025 with how much he has to shell out.
+For Oscar Piastri, this rule means he, or rather McLaren, will have to shell out a substantially higher amount to the FIA in 2025.

-In 2023, Piastri finished P9 in the standings, which meant that to be a part of the 2024 grid, the Melbourne-born driver had to pay $220,169.
-However, in 2024, Piastri’s performances improved drastically as he finished fourth in the Drivers’ Championship with 292 points, even winning two races.
+In 2023, Piastri finished P9 in the standings, which meant that to be a part of the 2024 grid, the Melbourne-born driver had to pay around $219,880.
+However, in 2024, his performance improved drastically.
+He finished fourth in the Drivers’ Championship with 292 points, winning two races.

 McLaren’s ascent to the summit

 The turnaround demonstrated by McLaren over the last two seasons has been nothing short of astounding.
-In just the beginning rounds of 2023, the Woking-based outfit—with its then-new lineup of Piastri and Norris—was struggling to even get into the points.
+In the beginning rounds of 2023, the Woking-based outfit — with its then-new lineup of Piastri and Norris — struggled to get into the points even.
 That’s how slow they were.

-But relentless work behind-the-scenes coupled with the high standard of driving took McLaren up the ladder.
-In 2023, a late charge in the season saw them finish P4 in the standings, 104 points behind Ferrari.
+But relentless work behind the scenes, and high-quality driving, took them up the ladder.
+A late charge in the 2023 season saw them finish P4 in the standings, 104 points behind Ferrari.

-They carried over their form into 2024 and by midseason, they began establishing themselves as F1’s fastest team, trumping Mercedes, Ferrari, and Red Bull.
-And while Norris lost out on personal glory, finishing second-best to Verstappen, the papaya squad rejoiced after the season finale as they celebrated their first Constructors’ Championship win since 1998.
+They carried over the form into 2024.
+By midseason, they began establishing themselves as F1’s fastest team, trumping Mercedes, Ferrari, and Red Bull.
+And while Norris lost out on personal glory, finishing second-best to Verstappen, the papaya squad celebrated its first Constructors’ Championship win since 1998.

-Per reports, the team got $140 million as prize money for the crown.
-So, a small fraction of that going into making sure they can go at it again simply won’t be a big deal.
-Heading into 2025, they remain the favorites to retain their status as the best.
+The team reportedly received $140 million as prize money for the crown.
+So, a small fraction of that going out as their drivers’ FIA fee won’t be a big deal.
+Heading into 2025, they remain the favorites to retain their status as the best outfit on the grid.

 Post Edited By:Vidit Dhawan